CUH Logo

 Diagram of portocath, labeled: neck vein, port, incision line, port catheter tip

-Caring for your portacath
+Caring for your Portacath

 A portacath requires very minimal care and maintenance.

 When a needle is in place in your portacath, it will be covered with a water-resistant dressing.
-This dressing is not fully waterproof, so you should try to keep it as dry as possible.
+This dressing is not fully water proof so you should try to keep it as dry as possible.

 Will it be painful afterwards?

 Once the local anaesthetic wears off you may find the procedure site tender and uncomfortable – this is normal and should only last a few days.
 It is fine to take simple painkillers such as paracetamol if required.
+Some people get some pins and needles in their arm, this should not last more than 24 hours.

-Can I have a bath/ shower?
+Can I have a bath/shower?

-Can I lead a normal social life?
+Can I live a normal social life?

 Can I play sports and swim?